CompleteCar

 • Vast inside in all seats

-If the exterior of the MGS6 could possibly veer towards being a bit anonymous, the interior is a much-improved effort from the Chinese manufacturer.
+If the exterior of the MGS6 could possibly veer towards being a bit anonymous, the interior is a fantastic effort from the Chinese manufacturer.

-Material quality has been greatly improved across the board, as has the attention to detail in terms of how some features (such as the air vents) have been incorporated into the overall design.
+Material quality is excellent across the board, as is the attention to detail in terms of how some features (such as the air vents) have been incorporated into the overall design.

 Neither practicality nor ergonomic correctness are compromised by the MG's shift towards more premium fittings, so this cabin can be considered an enormous success for the manufacturer.